pbek/QOwnNotes/webpage/src/getting-started/git-versioning.md

 # Git versioning

-You can set up QOwnNotes to automatically commit changes in your note folder locally to git.
+You can set up QOwnNotes to automatically commit changes in your note folder locally to a git repository in your note folder.

 This can be done in the *Git versioning* settings in the *General settings*.